AEmilioDiStefano/ros2-networking/linux-networking-commands.md

 ```bash
 sudo arp-scan -l --interface=<name_of_interface>
 ```
 Replace ,name_of_interface> with the name of the interface which you would like to see the devices on.
-For example, if your target interface is called "wlp2s0", then you would enter th following command:
+For example, if your target interface is called "wlp2s0", then enter the following command:

 ```bash
 sudo arp-scan -l --interface=wlp2s0